enricomoresco/Software-and-Computing-Repository/README.md

 ### fifth step: enjoy!

-enjoy the program, make your own experiments and let me know if you need some more information than the previously given
+enjoy the program, make your own experiments and let me know if you need some more informatiosn than the previously given

 Enrico Moresco